-Employment Authorization Document (EAD) allows certain foreign nationals in the US to get the work permit.
-Every employer in the US must make sure that all employees are allowed to work in the US, regardless of their citizenship or national origin.
-When hiring a new employee, the employer must complete Form I-9 that verifies the eligibility to work in the US and EAD can be one of many ways the person is authorized to do so.
+Employment Authorization Document (EAD) allows certain foreign nationals in the U.S. to get a work permit.
+Every employer in the U.S. must make sure that all employees are allowed to work in the U.S., regardless of their citizenship or national origin.
+When hiring a new employee, the employer must complete Form I-9 that verifies eligibility to work in the U.S., and an EAD can be one of many ways the person is authorized to do so.

-EAD is usually valid for one year or two years, depending upon the category under which it was applied.
-EAD comes in a card format and looks somewhat like a driver’s license and its size is similar to the credit card that can fit in a wallet.
-EAD card contains the alien’s name, photograph, and expiration date of work eligibility.
-EAD card allows the foreign national to legally work for any employer.
+An EAD is usually valid for one year or two years, depending on the category under which it was applied.
+The EAD comes in a card format, looks somewhat like a driver’s license, and its size is similar to a credit card that can fit in a wallet.
+An EAD card contains the alien’s name and photograph and expiration date of work eligibility.
+The EAD card allows the foreign national to legally work for any employer.

 Eligibility for EAD

 There are many categories of foreign nationals who are eligible to apply for an EAD, including but not limited to:

 - Optional Practical Training (OPT) in an occupation directly related to his/her studies.
 In order to be eligible for an EAD, they must have been enrolled full-time in an approved school for at least nine months.

 - Those who are offered off-campus employment under the sponsorship of a qualifying international organization.

 - Those seeking off-campus employment due to unforeseen economic hardship.
 Solid documentation proving such is required to be submitted.

 EAD can be filed either at the time of filing I-485 application or after that.